Chances are that if you own a flat in Ham you actually own a long leasehold interest over your property

 National Westminster Bank | Mortgage term plus 30 years. |

-An example of a Lease Extension matter before the tribunal for a Ham residence is Flat D 15 Claremont Gardens in September 2013.
+An example of a Lease Extension matter before the tribunal for a Ham property is Flat D 15 Claremont Gardens in September 2013.
 TheTribunal determined in accordance with section48 and Schedule13 of the Leasehold Reform,Housing and Urban Development Act 1993 that the premium for the extended lease should be fourteen thousand one hundred and eighty seven pounds (£14,187.00) This case was in relation to 1 flat.